Hack the Trello UI for a Cleaner, Pleasing, Distraction-Free Web Experience

 Trello black background

-2. Colour the Columns
+2. Color the Columns

-Trello has coloured columns now
+Trello has colored columns now

 This script is quite crude, but it sets RGB hex colours in the desired places.